 By Rabbi Or N. Rose

-Rabbi Or Rose is Director of the Miller Center for Interreligious Learning & Leadership at Hebrew College in Newton Centre, Mass.
+Rabbi Or Rose is the Director of Hebrew College’s Miller Center for Interreligious Learning & Leadership.